bbc/childrens-games-starter-pack/docs/testing-in-picknmix.md

 3. Run the app and click on the 'Add Game' button; enter the url for your .gdz file and click download.
 Once it has finished downloading you can press play.

-   _Note: To enable debugging on Apple (and also available on Android but not required) `window.gameSettings.debugEndable` should be set to true._
+   _Note: To enable debugging on Apple (and also available on Android but not required) `window.gameSettings.debugEnable` should be set to true._

 [Home](../README.md)